bbottema/simple-java-mail/03_SMTP_ROBUSTNESS_IMPROVEMENT_PLAN/phase-3-diagnostics-and-security/04a-explicit-mailer-execution-views.md

 The first probe batch presented the Mailer entry points, `SmtpConnectionPhase`, and `SmtpConnectionReport`.
 Transport strategy has since been removed from the report, construction, and website output; focused verification passed.
 The entry-point portion is superseded by this redesign.

-No later production batch has been presented.
-After reviewing this migration, resume with `SmtpCapabilities`, `SmtpTlsDetails`, and `SmtpDiagnosticText`.
-The CLI probe command and third-party adapter fixture remain separate, unfinished work under #733.
-Do not mark Phase 3 complete.
+At this historical bookmark, no later production batch had been presented; the next batch was `SmtpCapabilities`, `SmtpTlsDetails`, and `SmtpDiagnosticText`.
+The CLI probe command and third-party adapter fixture were still separate, unfinished work under #733.
+That follow-up is now accepted; see the [completed probe plan](04-add-structured-smtp-capability-probe.md).
+Phase 3's separate authentication-policy step remains unfinished.

-The accepted migration is committed independently: it includes the existing send, simple-batch and connection-test families.
-The probe declarations, implementations, types, tests and documentation remain uncommitted under #733.
-That follow-up adds the agreed probe methods to these same views; no temporary aliases or unsupported-operation stubs are introduced to make this commit stand alone.
+The accepted migration was committed independently: it includes the existing send, simple-batch and connection-test families.
+The probe declarations, implementations, types, tests and documentation were left for #733.
+That follow-up adds the agreed probe methods to these same views; no temporary aliases or unsupported-operation stubs were introduced to make the migration commit stand alone.

 ## Public API